 In summer each year you can experience the theatre as it was meant to be, as the Festival of Greek Theatre puts on a varied itinerary of plays in the open air.

 About 14 miles outside of Syracuse city, lies the ancient UNESCO heritage site of the Necropolis of Pantalica.
 With a history stretching as far back as the bronze age, and many of the old structures still standing and able to be explored, it’s well worth the drive out if you have the time.

-Other attractions to check out including Neapolis Archaeological Park, home of the most important ruins of the old Greek-Roman city of Syracuse; Ortigia market, Castello Maniace – a citadel and castle in Syracuse, Ortigia beach, and Cathedral of Santa Maria Delle Colonne – an ancient Catholic church.
+Other attractions to check out include Castello Maniace – a citadel and castle in Syracuse, and the Cathedral of Santa Maria Delle Colonne – an ancient Catholic church.

 Stay in Syracuse (Siracusa) if you love classical history, you want to experience classical theatre at one of the world’s greatest ancient amphitheaters, you want to soak up the traditional culture of Sicily.

-6. Trapani, a great area to stay in Sicily for quiet feel
+6. Trapani, best place to stay in Sicily on west coast

 The town is also a major exporter of marsala wine, which you can sample at one of the intimate harbor-front bars.
 The city of Marsala itself is also only about a 45-minute car ride away if you want to sample the wine straight from the source.

-Trapani is a popular stopping off point for anyone looking to explore the islands of the Egadi archipelago.
+Trapani is a popular stopping-off point for anyone looking to explore the islands of the Egadian Islands.
 The three main islands of Favignana, Levanzo, and Marettimo are accessible by ferry, and each has its own distinct appeals.

 Whilst you could squeeze them all into a single day if you are short on time, you could easily dedicate a day to each of you are staying longer.